 These are all routing problems.
 Solving them in real time can be challenging, but it doesn’t have to be.
 We believe that finding good routes should be automated, seamless, fast, and even a bit fun.
-And we’d like to demonstrate this to you with a high-level overview of our vehicle routing experience on Nextmv Cloud.
+And we’d like to demonstrate this to you with a high-level overview of our Dispatch app for fleet vehicle routing on Nextmv Cloud.
 By the end of this post, you should feel empowered to click, run, and modify some basic elements in our cloud offering.

 Logging into Nextmv Cloud will drop you straight into the fleet routing experience.
 You’ll see a section at the top of input data, results, and an empty map.

-Let’s start with the Input Data section, which contains a JSON input file.
-At the top, you’ll see fields and values that identify the two vehicles in our fleet, their start and end geo coordinates (a TopGolf parking lot in Allen, Texas), and their capacity.
-If you keep scrolling, the JSON input changes to show fields and values that identify the 10 locations the vehicles need to visit, the geo coordinates for each, and a pickup quantity at each stop.
+Let’s start with the input data module.
+At the top of the file, you’ll see fields and values that identify default settings for the vehicles in our fleet.
+This includes vehicle start and end geo coordinates (a TopGolf parking lot in Allen, Texas), shift start, and speed (in meters per second).
+If you keep scrolling, you’ll see an itemized list of each vehicle in our fleet (currently just two) and the 10 stops the vehicles need to make.
+Each vehicle has a defined capacity.
+Each stop has a defined pickup quantity that will update the vehicle capacity after each visit.
 (In this instance, “pickup” is denoted with a negative value that represents a reduction in vehicle capacity.)

-If it helps, you can imagine that our two vehicles are sourcing TopGolf equipment like golf balls and clubs.
-Both vehicles have to visit 10 vendor locations in the outskirts of Dallas, Texas and return to their TopGolf home base.
+If it helps, you can imagine that our two trucks are sourcing TopGolf equipment like golf balls and clubs.
+Both trucks have to visit 10 vendor locations in the outskirts of Dallas, Texas and return to their TopGolf home base.
 We want to find the most efficient way to route our two vehicles to these 10 locations.
-In this example, this means minimizing the distance (in meters) they need to travel.
+In this demo, this means minimizing the total time both vehicles are on the road (in seconds).

 With this in mind, let’s get right to the good stuff: click the teal “Run” button.
 Wait a few seconds and you’ll see two colorful routes appear on the map.
 Congratulations, you’ve successfully solved a fleet routing problem.
 Now, let’s have a closer look at what just happened.

-Your map has two colored polygons representing routes — one for each vehicle.
+Your map has two colored routed representing — one for each vehicle.
 You can isolate a given route by clicking on the vehicle switches that appeared in the Results tab.
 Go ahead and turn them on and off to watch the routes appear and disappear.
-Just below those switches, you’ll also see a few radio buttons where you can change the route display from approximate (straight lines between two points) to road (routes on top of paved streets).
+Just below those switches, you’ll also see a few radio buttons where you can change the route display from road (routing on top of streets)to (straight lines between two points using a Haversine measure).

-There is more to explore in terms of determining how long to run a model to find operationally good solutions — but that’s a deep dive we’ll reserve for future blog post.
-For now, we want you to continue to explore the ins and outs of the fleet model on Nextmv Cloud.
+In more complex scenarios, you’ll typically see many feasible solutions get returned.
+This number often varies depending on your runtime as well.
+There is more to explore in terms of how long to run a model to find operationally good solutions — but that’s a deep dive we’ll reserve for future blog post.
+For now, we want you to continue to explore the ins and outs of the Dispatch app.

 capacityfor your vehicles